gobuffalo/buffalo/README.md

 - Consider opening an issue **BEFORE** creating a Pull request (PR): you won't lose your time on fixing non-existing bugs, or fixing the wrong bug.
 Also we can help you to produce the best PR!
-- Open a PR against the `main` branch if your PR is for mainstrem or version specific branch e.g. `v1` if your PR is for specific version.
+- Open a PR against the `main` branch if your PR is for mainstream or version specific branch e.g. `v1` if your PR is for specific version.
   Note that the valid branch for a new feature request PR should be `main` while a PR against a version specific branch are allowed only for bugfixes.